ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 ### Robot Development Process

-The ShahroodRC team embarked on a rigorous development process to identify the most efficient and reliable platform for our WRO 2025 Future Engineers robot.
+The Shahrood RC team embarked on a rigorous development process to identify the most efficient and reliable platform for our WRO 2025 Future Engineers robot.
 We tested multiple hardware platforms—Arduino Uno, ESP32, Raspberry Pi Zero, and LEGO EV3—evaluating each based on **processing power**, **sensor integration**, **power consumption**, **real-time performance**, and **reliability** in competition environments.
 Below is a detailed account of our journey, the challenges faced, and the lessons that guided us to our final platform choice.

 ---